deseret-tech/litecoin-python/sphinx/source/usage.rst

           print "The address that you provided is invalid, please correct"

 *Sending payments*
-  The method :func:`~bitcoin.connection.BitcoinConnection.sendtoaddress` sends a specified amount of coins to a specified address.
+  The method :func:`~bitcoinrpc.connection.BitcoinConnection.sendtoaddress` sends a specified amount of coins to a specified address.

   ::